 What are the benefits of Cognitive Behavioral Therapy (CBT) for tinnitus?

-Because tinnitus activates a person’s “fight or flight” response, neurological therapies can be extremely beneficial in a tinnitus patient’s treatment plan.
+Because tinnitus activates a person’s “fight or flight” response and has been linked to mental conditions like anxiety and depression, neurological therapies can be extremely beneficial in a tinnitus patient’s treatment plan.

 Hecker adds: “Two highly effective, proven neurological methods of treatment are through sound therapy and Cognitive Behavioral Therapy (CBT).
 Most hearing technologies now include sound therapy programs that an Audiologist can program and tailor to each individual's tinnitus needs.
 CBT helps deal with the thoughts, behaviors, reactions, and lifestyle impacts of bothersome tinnitus, and that makes tinnitus worse.”